bvibber/ogv.js/README.md

 ## Multithreading

-Experimental multithreaded VP8 and VP9 decoding up to 4 cores is in development for VP8 and VP9 video, but not currently built due to needing a patched emscripten compiler.
+Experimental multithreaded VP8, VP9, and AV1 decoding up to 4 cores is in development, requiring emscripten 1.38.27 to build.

-If built, multithreading is used if `options.threading` is true.
-This requires browser support for the new `SharedArrayBuffer` and `Atomics` APIs, currently available in Safari 10.1 / iOS 10.3, Edge 16, and current Firefox and Chrome builds.
+Multithreading is used only if `options.threading` is true.
+This requires browser support for the new `SharedArrayBuffer` and `Atomics` APIs, currently available in Firefox and Chrome with experimental flags enabled.

-Threading is not currently compatible with Web Assembly.
+Threading currently requires WebAssembly; JavaScript builds are possible but perform poorly.

 Speedups will only be noticeable when using the "slices" or "token partitions" option for VP8 encoding, or the "tile columns" option for VP9 encoding.

-Currently, getting a successful multithreaded build requires a [patch to the emscripten compiler](https://github.com/kripken/emscripten/pull/5016); without this patch, the resulting multithreaded modules will build but fail to initialize correctly.

-If you are making a slim build and will not use the `threading` option, you can leave out the `*-mt.js` files, as well as `pthread-main.js`.
-These are not currently included in the default build.
+If you are making a slim build and will not use the `threading` option, you can leave out the `*-mt.*` files.

 ## Building JS components

-Building ogv.js is known to work on Mac OS X and Linux (tested Ubuntu 15.04).
+Building ogv.js is known to work on Mac OS X and Linux (tested Fedora 29 and Ubuntu 18.10 with Meson manually updated).

 1. You will need autoconf, automake, libtool, pkg-config, meson, ninja, and node (nodejs).
 These can be installed through Homebrew on Mac OS X, or through distribution-specific methods on Linux.
+For meson, you may need a newer version than your distro packages -- install it manually with `pip3`.
-2. Install [Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/Tutorial.html); currently building with 1.38.13.
-(For pthreads builds, emscripten needs a [multithreading patch](https://github.com/kripken/emscripten/pull/5016))
+2. Install [Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/Tutorial.html); currently building with 1.38.27.
 3. `git submodule update --init`
 4. Run `npm install` to install build utilities
 5. Run `make js` to configure and build the libraries and the C wrapper